-Criteria for Selecting a Great Medical Billing Clearinghouse
+Criteria For Selecting a Medical Billing Clearinghouse

 The profitability of physician practices is being squeezed by declining payer reimbursement rates and increasing operating costs.
 There is also a growing trend towards enhanced patient responsibility both for self-pay and insured patients.
 This has a direct impact on physician practices which now run a risk of increasing patient account receivable (A/R) balances.